 There is at 21.30 local time – the Rosary in the Chapel of Apparitions, from Easter to Advent and Saturdays from Advent to Lent time.
 See here online transmission of the chapel and attend the rosary online

-Followed by candlelight procession.
+Followed by a candlelight procession.
 It absolutely beautiful, when the rosary begins, the first priest lights a candle and lights the candles of other priests.
 They proceed it to all the pilgrims in the chapel.

 We did it – yeeeey – it was amazing.
 You can apply in the rectory; which is on the left of the museum that I previously mentioned.
-You go there say you want to apply for the recitation, and you will get a form, fill it up, just regular data, nothings special.
+You go there say you want to apply for the recitation, and you will get a form, fill it up, just regular data, nothing special.
 You have to be at least 15 minutes prior to the Rosary behind the Capelinha.
 They will give you the final order of the recital and also give you the candle with the cup holder.
-The feeling standing in front of 3000 crowd, you saying in your own language the first part of Hail Mary, and than the crowd the second part.
+The feeling of standing in front of 3000 crowds, you saying in your own language the first part of Hail Mary, and then the crowd the second part.
 I get the chills right now when I’m writing this! 🙂

 After the rosary, they usually bring the statue of Our Lady and all the pilgrims go one small circle around the prayer area in silence or singing Ave, Ave Maria.